Cosmic structure formation in a flavoured U$\left(1\right)$ dark sector at small scales

+Dark sectors under the spell of a new U$(1)$ symmetry have been investigated in the literature \cite{Bringmann:2013vra, Ko:2014bka, ElHedri:2018cdm}.
+Let us comment on the differences to the dark sector suggested in this work.
+Previous models are not strictly compatible with constraints from big bang nucleosynthesis and/or from observations of the cosmic microwave background radiation, do not contain flavoured dark matter, do not accommodate a gauge-invariant mechanism for mass generation in their ultraviolet completion \cite{Dasgupta:2013zpn}, or are less minimal compared to the dark sector presented here in regard to the field content.
+It is also important to mention that while mirror dark matter \cite{Foot:2014mia} also postulates a new U{$\left(1\right)$} symmetry for the dark matter particles, it considers a massless mediator in the dark sector, which leads to different cosmological predictions.
+Furthermore, models departing from the CDM perspective, e.g. theories with feebly interacting DM \cite{Hager:2020une}, can lead to similar results as well.

-This paper is organized as follows.
-We begin with a brief motivation for the flavored dQED theory in section \ref{motivation}.
-The Lagrangian and the cross sections for elastic scattering and annihilation are described in section \ref{lagrangian-cross-sections}.
-The discussion of the constraints on the parameters of the theory follows in \ref{constraints}.
-Finally, we discuss in section \ref{cosmological-observables} the cosmological observables which are relevant for solving the small-scale problems and give our results and conclusions in section \ref{results}.
-We will denote the dark fields with their corresponding SM notation.
-For example, we denote with {$e$} the dark electron.
-To avoid confusion with the SM particles, we will rename them by adding an index SM, e.g. {$e_{\rm SM}$} for the SM electron.
+This paper is organised as follows.
+In Section \ref{motivation} we begin with a brief discussion of our assumptions underlying the dark sector presented in Section \ref{lagrangian-cross-sections}, followed by a discussion of parameter constraints in Section \ref{constraints}.
+Finally, in Section \ref{cosmological-observables} we discuss the cross sections for elastic scattering and annihilation processes and calculate the cosmological observables which are relevant for solving the small-scale problems.
+We present our results and conclusions in Section \ref{results}.